Perlover/bitcoin-kit-makefile/README.txt

 	Please ATTENTION!
 Both make targets to be needed actions from user: twice pressing of ENTER

+P.S.
+I think this bitcoin's folder can be packed by any archivators (tar/zip) and unpacked in any same-platform machine for moving bitcoin core node

 Have a nice day ;-)